jhc13/taggui/README.md

 the masks are aligned to the latent pixels that the trainer is using for masked training.

+`Masking strategy`:
+Select how the _include_ and _exclude_ masks are applied.
+They can be completely ignored, replace the image content, or, when the image format supports transparency, make that part of the image transparent.
+The replacement content, or with _replace_ the invisible content hidden by the transparency, is defined by _Masked content_.

 `Masked content`:
 When exporting with _include_ or _exclude_ markings in an image format that supports alpha masks (all, but not the classic JPEG) you can change the